charlottedaumal/cell-condition-prediction/README.md

 ## Methods used to build models

-We used several linear and nonlinear method to achieve our results, such as :
+We used several linear and non-linear methods to achieve our results, such as :

 * Logistic regression
 * Random Forest Classification